5 Best Centerpin Reels Of 2025

 It is the lowest-priced centerpin reel that I would recommend because when you start getting into reels cheaper than this, you start having problems.

-I have guided clients that showed up at the river with reels in the $100 to $150 and under price range and almost all were crap!
+I have guided clients that showed up at the river with reels in the $100 to $150 (Amazon special and no-name reels)and almost all of them were absolute crap!

 Do yourself a favor and avoid the hassles of cheap no-name Centerpin reels and even some of the cheaper brand-name Centerpin reels that sell under $150.00.